Skip to main content

 • Staff Only

-This collection contains the papers of F. A. W. Bill Davis, who worked for the Tennessee Valley Authority (TVA).
-Spanning the first half of the 20th century (but mainly from the 1930s), papers include correspondence, photographs, blueprints, publications and a few pieces of fabric.
-These documents primarily concern civil engineering topics and are by Bill Davis, TVA, Impact Tools, Inc., or others.
-There are also patents, blueprints, tool designs, etc., which relate to Bill's father Lewis K. Davis, inventor and vice president of Impact Tools, Inc.
+Spanning the first half of the 20th century (but mainly from the 1930s), the papers of civil engineer F. A. W. "Bill" Davis include correspondence, photographs, blueprints, publications and a few pieces of fabric.
+There are also patents, blueprints, tool designs, and more which relate to Davis's father Lewis K. Davis.

 Dates